Val-Resh/CaesarCipher_Java/README.md

 ## What's next?
 Well, now that I have created a Caesar Cipher.
 My next plan is to create a code that breaks the Cipher.

+UPDATE: The code to break the Cipher is now available at: https://github.com/Val-Resh/BreakingCaesarCipher_Java